griffithlab/genviz.org/_posts/0001-06-02-liftoverTools.md

 ### Exercises
 Try to perform the same task we just complete with the web version of [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver), how are the results different?
-{% include question.html question="Answer" answer='both methods provide the same overall range, however using rtracklayer is not simplified and contains multiple ranges corresponding the chain file.' %}
+{% include question.html question="Answer" answer='both methods provide the same overall range, however using rtracklayer is not simplified and contains multiple ranges corresponding to the chain file.' %}